mitsuhiko/jinja2/docs/api.rst

 This is required as the :class:`Markup` class implements calls for its ``Markup.escape`` method i.e. when using the ``join`` or the modulo ``%`` operator.
-So it is important that correct :class:`Markup` subclass is used when using custom escaping defined by the :ref:`autoescaping` settings.
+So it is important that the correct :class:`Markup` subclass is used when using custom escaping defined by the :ref:`autoescaping` settings.

 The correct Markup class from a custom escape function is generated